equipeGST/RiboDoc/README.md

 - The *dag files* which represents the analysis steps with your samples.

 >Last big tip:
-In case that a sample is too variable against other replicats or if new samples sequencing are added to your study, you can delete/move or add them in the *fastq* subfolder, delete/move/rename the subfolder *RESULTS/DESeq2*.
-Run again RiboDoc on the same *project_name* folder and it only creates missing files to complete the analysis (complete analysis for added samples, new differential analysis with all samples available in the *fastq* subfolder).
+In case a sample is too variable against other replicats or if new sequenced samples are to be added to your study, you can delete/move or add them in the *fastq* subfolder.
+RiboDoc will only process necessary steps based on the fastq files list.
+If you want to keep the previous results of your differential analysis, delete/move/rename the subfolder *RESULTS/DESeq2*.
+Run again RiboDoc on the same *project_name* folder and it only creates missing files to complete the analysis.

 Thank you for using RiboDoc !
-We wish you the best results for your analyzes !
+We wish you the best results for your analysis !